Archives in DC

 The Rotunda for the Charters of Freedom, located on the upper level of the National Archives museum, is the permanent home of the original Declaration of Independence, Constitution of the United States, and Bill of Rights.

 The “Public Vaults” is a permanent exhibition in the National Archives Museum in Washington, DC.
 Here, you can experience the feeling of going beyond the walls of the Rotunda into the stacks and vaults of the National Archives.

 “Records of Rights” in the David M. Rubenstein Gallery incorporates stories of many individuals, including African-Americans, women, and immigrants, whose struggle for rights in the decades following the Declaration of Independence is documented in records at the National Archives.

 The National Archives Museum’s Lawrence F. O’Brien Gallery is home to temporary exhibitions that draw from the billions of records in the National Archives’ holdings nationwide, allowing visitors to explore such topics as the government’s effect on food, photography from the 1970s, the Civil War, and the inside story of the Cuban Missile Crisis.

 The 290-seat William G. McGowan Theater is located on the lower level of the National Archives Building in Washington, DC.
-Throughout the day, the theater shows a short film, Democracy Starts Here, to introduce the National Archives to visitors of all ages.
-The theater also hosts lectures, films, and book talks.
+The theater hosts lectures, films, book talks, and more.

 The Boeing Learning Center is located on the upper floor of the National Archives Museum.
 Inside, visitors can explore many family-friendly activities for all ages.
 In the activity space, there are hands-on projects, document facsimiles, and many online resources, as well as knowledgeable Archives staff and volunteers ready to answer any questions.